 The best time to travel to Budapest depends on your preferences.
 If you want the city all to yourself and still enjoy pleasant temperatures, then March to May and September to November will give you just that.
 Budapest is known for a relatively mild climate, with the higher temperatures seen from July to August, which averages 21 degrees Celsius.
 The low temperatures in January, however, do fall just below the freezing mark.
 The summer season brings a flood of tourists into the area, so you will notice that flights to Budapest tend to increase in cost, and hotels book fast.
 Year-round you will have your choice of fun festivals that give you an authentic Budapest experience.
 Need an excuse to travel in February?
 The Carnival in February offers a plethora of donuts and coffee and is the area’s highest consumption period for this popular breakfast treat.

-Those flying to Budapest could potentially find better pricing at Miskolc Airport (92 mi from Budapest city centre), depending on the month and departure airport.
+Those flying to Budapest could potentially find better pricing at Miskolc Airport (92 mi from Budapest city centre) depending on the month and departure airport.

 Budapest transportation options are quite confusing at first, but there are several ways to get around.
 Most of the attractions in the city centre are within walking distance, so you will only need public transportation if you are leaving the centre.